Home > Saving and investing your money > How does the annual ISA allowance work?

 Annual allowance limit for each type of ISA

 The table below shows the maximum amount of money you can put in each type of ISA in a tax year.
-Please note that there is an overall limit of £20,000 no matter how many ISAs you have in your name.
+But remember, there is an overall limit of £20,000 no matter how many ISAs you have in your name.

 You can put up to £9,000 into a child’s junior ISA without this affecting your own £20,000 limit.